How to develop buyer personas for manufacturing

 • Job title, description, what a typical day looks like

-• Where they sit in the structure of the company - who do they report to, who reports to them?
+• Where they sit in the company structure - who do they report to, who reports to them?

 • Their challenges, what keeps them up at night